buttplugio/buttplug/spec/protocol-spec/enumeration.md

 ---
 ## DeviceAdded

 **Description:** Sent by the server whenever a device is added to the system.
-Can happen at any time after identification, as it is assumed many server implementations will support devices with hotplugging capabilities that do not require specific scanning/discovery sessions.
+Can happen at any time after identification stage (i.e. after client is connected), as it is assumed many server implementations will support devices with hotplugging capabilities that do not require specific scanning/discovery sessions.

 **Introduced In Spec Version:** 0

-**Last Updated In Spec Version**: 1 (See [Deprecated Messages](deprecated.md#deviceadded-version-0) for older versions.)
+**Last Updated In Spec Version**: 3 (See [Deprecated Messages](deprecated.md) for older versions.)

 **Fields:**

 * _Id_ (unsigned int): Message Id
-* _DeviceName_ (string): Descriptive name of the device
+* _DeviceName_ (string): Descriptive name of the device, as taken from the base device configuration file.
 * _DeviceIndex_ (unsigned integer): Index used to identify the device when sending Device Messages.
+* _DeviceMessageGap_ (_optional_, unsigned integer): Recommended minimum gap between device commands, in milliseconds.
+This is only a recommendation, and will not be enforced on the server, as most times the server does not actually know the exact message gap timing required (hence this being recommended).
+Enforcement on the client (with developer option to disable) is encouraged.
+Optional field, not required to be included in message.
+Missing value should be assumed that server does not know recommended message gap.
+* _DeviceDisplayName_ (_optional_, string): User provided display name for a device.
+Useful for cases where a users may have multiple of the same device connected.
+Optional field, not required to be included in message.
+Missing value means that no device display name is set, and device name should be used.
 * _DeviceMessages_ (dictionary): Accepted Device Messages
   * Keys (string): Type names of Device Messages that the device will accept
-  * Values ([Message
-    Attributes](enumeration.md#message-attributes-for-devicelist-and-deviceadded)):
-    Attributes for the Device Messages.
+  * Values (Array of [Message Attributes](enumeration.md#message-attributes-for-devicelist-and-deviceadded)): Attributes for the Device Messages.
+Each feature is a seperate array element, and its index in the array matches how it should be addressed in generic command messages.
+For instance, in the example below, the Clitoral Stimulator would be Actuator Index 0 in ScalarCmd.

 **Expected Response:**